Author: Jarle Elshaug

 Figure below shows how random codes generated by the authenticator app looks like

-Figure below shows the final Two Factor Authentication step when using U2F.
+Figure below shows the final Multi Factor Authentication step when using U2F.
 User then have to touch the security key to login.

-Two figures below shows how login looks like when using a mobile device having a Touch ID account registered.
+Two figures below shows how login may look like when using a mobile device having a Touch ID account registered.

 On the first use, your device have to be registered.
 Figure below shows how this registration looks like when using a security key.